chinmaySinghal/MNIST/README.md

 # MNIST
-Classifying MNIST handwritten digits using Logistic Regression, Neural networks and a CNN
+Classifying MNIST handwritten digits using Logistic Regression, Neural networks and a CNN network.